qixuchen/Robust_Interact/Code/RI_user_study/README.md

     ---------------------------------------------------------
 where `Alg` is the name of the algorithm and `num_question` is the number of questions used by `Alg`.

-`question.txt`, `hit.txt` and `dissat.txt` each record the number of question, hit and dissatisfaction score (see our paper for the definition of hit and dissatisfaction score) of the tested algorithms, respectively.
+`question.txt`, `hit.txt` and `dissat.txt` each record the number of question, hit and dissatisfaction score (see our paper for the definition of hit and dissatisfaction score) of the tested algorithm 1 to algorithm 8 in an array of length 8, respectively.